Tyrrrz/CliWrap/Readme.md

 - `PipeTarget.Merge()` -- merges multiple outbound pipes into one.

 The pipe operator also has overloads for most of these.
-Below you can see some examples of what you can achieve with the piping feature that CliWrap provides.
+Below you can see some examples of what you can achieve with the help of CliWrap's piping feature.

 Pipe a string into stdin: